bb-io/docs/src/content/docs/apps/Blackbird Service API.mdx

 1. Navigate to apps and search for Blackbird.
 Select the Blackbird app.
 2. Click _Add connection_
 3. Give your connection a name.
-4. Under URL, fill in the base URL of your Blackbird instance.
-F.e. _https://de-1.blackbird.io_.
+4. Under Instance, select which instance of Blackbird you are using F.e.
+Europe (de-1) (_https://de-1.blackbird.io_).
 5. Under API token, fill in the API token you have just created.
 6. Click _Connect_.